 BROILED BRUSSEL SPROUTS RECIPE

 The recipe says to toss the Brussel sprouts after they are broiled for a few minutes.
-But, I have tossed them in the spicy chili sauce before I broil.
+But, I have tossed them in the spicy chili sauce before I broil them.

-Either way, you get a yummy charred Brussel sprout with a touch of sweet.
+Either way, you get tangy slightly charred Brussel sprouts with a touch of sweet.
 It’s a great recipe to introduce to your picky eaters!

 BROILED BRUSSEL SPROUTS RECIPE